telliott99/MySwift2/chapter3/array_mod.rst

     var a = [32,7,100,29,55,3,19,82,23]
     print(cavemanSort(&a))

 This is the world's stupidest sort function.
 For more about ``arc4random_uniform`` see ::ref:`random`.
 It just gives us a random Int in the range of valid indexes for the array.
 We pick two such random indexes and swap the corresponding values.
 For each pass through the loop we see if the result is equal to a correctly sorted version of ``a``.
-It takes a long time.
+It takes a really long time.

 .. sourcecode:: bash